 With a dense population and significant vehicle traffic, motor vehicle accidents and pedestrian accidents are common sources of traumatic brain injuries in San Mateo.
 Outdoor recreational areas and local businesses also present fall risks that can lead to serious head injury.

 The cause of the accident is legally significant.
 Liability depends on how the injury occurred and who failed to exercise reasonable care.
-Identifying the responsible party early allows our injury lawyers to pursue all available sources of compensation and recover damages for brain injury victims.
+Identifying the responsible party early allows our TBI lawyers to pursue all available sources of compensation and recover damages for brain injury victims.

 Getting Immediate Treatment for a Possible Brain Injury